-Why provide these devices for 4th and 6th grade students?
+Why provide these devices for students?

 4th grade (and 6th grade Core) have been 1:1 in the classroom now for about 3 years with Chromebooks.
 Teachers will continue to create a balanced lesson with and without devices insuring their lessons are relevant and meet the academic standards criteria.
 Here is an interesting article that provide a narrative to the integration of technology into the Common Core Standards.
 Also, here is an article specifying technology skills that are embedded into 4th grade standards.
 The Common Core standards can all be found here so you can get a sense of how technology is touched-on throughout.